 7. Don't forget to preview your email reminders for each level.
-This is a great way to ensure the tolerance, table, visibility, and custom messaging meets your expectaction.
+This is a great way to ensure the tolerance, table, visibility and custom messaging meet your expectations.

 Payment Reminder Preferences at Collection Group Level

-If you use Collection Groups to categorize your customers in TermSync, you can set up the preferences per group in TermSync.
+If you use Collection Groups to categorize your customers in TermSync, you can set up the preferences for each separate group.